Sudha Ghimire

 ACADEMICS

-- Master's degree in Ecology and Management of Forest Ecosystems.
+- Master's Degree in Ecology and Management of Forest Ecosystems.
 University of Quebec in Abitibi-Témiscamingue (UQAT), Rouyn-Noranda, QC, Canada (2023 - to date).

-- Bachelor's degree in Forestry.
+- Bachelor's Degree in Forestry.
 Institute of Forestry (IOF), Tribhuvan University (TU), Pokhara, Nepal (2019).

 PROFESSIONAL EXPERIENCES